jaspector

 Non-tribal contractors working on Acoma trust lands must comply with any tribal vendor or contractor requirements established by the Pueblo.

-How to Schedule
+How to schedule

 • (505) 552-5190 (phone)

-Typical inspection sequence: Construction inspections on Acoma trust lands are administered by the Pueblo of Acoma's own departments (CDO / Public Works), not by the NM CID or Cibola County.
+Typical sequence: Construction inspections on Acoma trust lands are administered by the Pueblo of Acoma's own departments (CDO / Public Works), not by the NM CID or Cibola County.

-Do I need a building permit in Pueblo of Acoma, NM?
+01 Do I need a building permit in Pueblo of Acoma, NM?

 NM state building codes and CID licensing do NOT apply on Acoma Pueblo trust lands.
 Federal laws governing environmental protection, historic preservation, and Indian lands remain applicable (NHPA, Clean Water Act, ESA, NEPA for federal nexus projects).

-How do I apply for a building permit in Pueblo of Acoma, NM?
+02 How do I apply for a building permit in Pueblo of Acoma, NM?

-1. Contact the Community Development Office (CDO) at (505) 552-5190 as the first step for any construction project on Acoma trust lands.
+To apply for a building permit in Pueblo of Acoma, NM, follow these steps: 1.
+Contact the Community Development Office (CDO) at (505) 552-5190 as the first step for any construction project on Acoma trust lands.
 2. Environmental review by the Acoma Department of Natural Resources may be required for projects affecting natural resources, water, or culturally sensitive areas.
 3. Federal consultation requirements (Section 106 NHPA, BIA trust land authorization, NEPA for federally funded projects) may apply depending on project type and funding source.
 4. Non-tribal contractors working on Acoma trust lands must comply with any tribal vendor or contractor requirements established by the Pueblo.
 5. Note: Construction on Acoma Pueblo tribal lands follows an internal tribal approval process administered by the Community Development Office (CDO) and Tribal Council.
 Detailed internal construction permit procedures are not publicly published by the Pueblo of Acoma.

-How do I schedule a building inspection in Pueblo of Acoma, NM?
+03 How do I schedule a building inspection in Pueblo of Acoma, NM?

-Other cities in Cibola County
+Other jurisdictions in Cibola County.

-View all Cibola County jurisdictions →
+All Cibola County jurisdictions →